Emotional cutoff is not necessarily a conscious decision. It’s more like a switch that flips in your head.

 Our family defines us.
 Shapes and molds us.
 For better or worse, our family has by far the biggest influence on who we become.
-As parents, we owe it to our children to give them the best possible experience of family that we can.
-And that can be hard work.
-Very hard.
-But what isContinue reading “Family Therapy”

 I truly believe the answers are inside you.
 I can’t wait to help you find them.